Beneor/homology-segment-analysis/README.md

 arrange FMF and fragment files for further analysis, placing them to appropriate folders of the ./cytocountData folder

-Running the script: `cd examples && python3 Filesmodification.py`
+Running the script from the `./examples` folder: `python3 Filesmodification.py`

 The user is asked to specify the type of the folder depending on the type of computations performed at the previous stage: